rawathimanshu05/FleetLink/README.md

 # Fleetlink

-Fleetlink is a simple fleet management and booking system.
+FleetLink is a simple vehicle booking system that allows users to check available vehicles and make bookings.
-It provides APIs to check vehicle availability, book vehicles, and manage/cancel bookings.
+It provides APIs to check vehicle availability, book vehicles.
 The frontend is built with React, and the backend uses Node.js and Express.

 ---